dariobrux/Jigsaw/README.md

 ![Watch the video](https://github.com/dariobrux/Jigsaw/blob/master/preview.gif)

 It consists to two boards.
-The first on the left contains the jigsaw to complete.
+The first on the left is the *jigsaw board* and it contains the jigsaw to complete.
 The second, on the right, is the *spread container*, and it contains all the tiles in random position.

 > Every tiles are randomly generated, and they match with all the adjacent tiles.